vaavva/azure-sdk-for-c-hfsm/sdk/docs/core/az_event_pipeline.md

 Posted events may be either implicitly (through chains of blocking mutexes) or explicitly queued.
 The application or network stack must be aware of this and ensure proper event lifetime.

-#### Interval Timers
+### Interval Timers

-`az_platform.h` interval timers are created and associated with the pipeline using the az_hfsm_pipeline_timer_create API.
-The timers can then be configured using non-pipeline specific az_platform APIs (see dependencies below).
+`az_platform.h` interval timers are created and associated with the pipeline using the `_az_event_pipeline_timer` API.
+The timers can then be configured using non-pipeline specific `az_platform` APIs (see dependencies below).
 When the timer expires, an outbound AZ_HFSM_EVENT_TIMEOUT is posted.
-The event_data is a pointer to the az_hfsm_pipeline_timer.
+The event_data is a pointer to the `_az_event_pipeline_timer`.
 This enables pipelines to own more than one timer.
-Unless the AZ_HFSM_EVENT_TIMEOUT event is consumed in the current policy, it is important that it is passed through (using send) towards other outbound policies that need to receive the event.
+Unless the `AZ_HFSM_EVENT_TIMEOUT` event is consumed in the current policy, it is important that it is passed through (using send) towards other outbound policies that need to receive the event.

 ### Pipelines enforce Run-To-Completion